-Since our founding in 2012, SquareOne Villages has developed three tiny home villages in Lane County, Oregon—Opportunity Village, Emerald Village, and Cottage Village—and more are in the works.
+Since our founding in 2012, SquareOne Villages has developed three villages in Lane County and more are in the works.
 We've also consulted with dozens of other groups looking to build a village in their own community.
-Through this journey, we have reimagined affordable housing—putting forth a Village Model for addressing homelessness at its root.
+Through this journey, we have reimagined affordable housing.

 EXECUTIVE DIRECTOR | Dan Bryant